netwk-pro/.github/.github/CONTRIBUTING.md

 ## ✅ Coding & Style Notes

-- Use the defined code style (Prettier, ESLint, Stylelint, markdownlint)
+- Use the defined code style (Prettier, ESLint, Stylelint, markdownlint).
-- Avoid unrelated changes in the same PR
+- Avoid unrelated changes in the same PR.
-- Keep PRs focused and test-covered when appropriate
+- Keep PRs focused and test-covered when appropriate.

 &nbsp;